-- There are Four Topics linked to Physical Geography: Global Hazards, Changing Climate, Distinctive Landscapes and Sustaining Ecosystems. - There are Four Topics linked to Human Geography: Urban Futures, Dynamic Development, UK in the 21st Century and Resource Reliance. - You will develop and learn specific Geographical Skills: Geographical research and fieldwork, sustainable decision making & interpreting maps, data & photographs.
+- There are three Topics linked to Physical Geography: Weather Hazards and Changing Climate, Dynamic Landscapes (Rivers/Coasts/Tectonic Hazards) and Sustaining Ecosystems. - There are three Topics linked to Human Geography: Urban Futures, Dynamic Development and Resource Reliance. - You will develop and learn specific Geographical Skills: Geographical research and fieldwork, sustainable decision making & interpreting maps, data & photographs.

-- 1. Our Natural World (35%) 11⁄2 hour written paper.
+- 1. Our Natural World (35%) 11⁄4 hour written paper.
 The question paper has two sections on Physical Geography.
-Section A will have questions on the individual topic areas (above) and Section B will have questions asking you about your fieldwork and skills. - 2.
-People and Society (35%) 1% hour written paper.
+Section A will have questions on the individual topic areas (above) and Section B will have questions on fieldwork and other geographical skills. - 2.
+People and Society (35%) 11⁄4 hour written paper.
 The question paper has two sections on Human Geography.
-Section A will have questions on the individual topic areas (above) and Section B will have questions asking you about your fieldwork and skills. - 3.
+Section A will have questions on the individual topic areas (above) and Section B will have questions on fieldwork and other geographical skills. - 3.
 Geographical Exploration (30%) 11⁄2 hour written paper.
-This question paper has two sections.
-Section A will have questions linked to a Resource Booklet which has information from a range of topics (above).
-Section B will feature a decision-making exercise.
+This question paper draws on the geographical knowledge, understanding and skills developed for Paper 1 and 2.
+It is synoptic meaning that students can show their understanding of connections between different elements of geography.
+It will also involve a decision-making exercise.

 You will need to show commitment and attend regularly.
 You should participate fully in all activities, including fieldwork, and aim to work to the best of your ability.
 You must be able to regularly meet deadlines and be determined to develop independence in the way you work.
-It is also important that you are willing to actively engage in independent learning beyond the lesson to help you prepare for assessments/trial exams and the final exams in Year 11.
+It is also important that you are willing to actively engage in independent homework beyond the lesson from the start of the course to help you prepare for assessments/trial exams and the final exams in Year 11.